John M. Keith

-John Martin Keith (1859 – 1929) was a clerk and banker who was the only person to serve three nonconsecutive terms as mayor of Missoula, Montana.
+John Martin Keith (June 5, 1859 – July 8, 1929) was a clerk and banker who was the only person to serve three nonconsecutive terms as mayor of Missoula, Montana.

 Early and personal life

-Keith was born in rural New Brunswick, Canada on June 5, 1859, where he was raised on a farm and educated in the local public school system.
+Keith was born in rural New Brunswick, British North America on June 5, 1859, where he was raised on a farm and educated in the local public school system.
 After graduating, Keith began work in the mercantile business for several years before moving to Missoula, Montana at the age of 22.

 Missoula Mercantile

 Keith arrived in Missoula in 1881 and began work as a clerk for Eddy, Hammond & Company, which was led by Keith's uncle Andrew B. Hammond, also of New Brunswick.
 In 1885, the store was incorporated as the Missoula Mercantile Company and was Montana's largest wholesale and retail store.
 Keith would be promoted to office manager before leaving in 1888.

 Banking

-Hammond and Edward L. Bonner had been investing Christopher P. Higgins' Missoula National Bank, the oldest Bank Charter in Montana, since 1881.
+Hammond and Edward L. Bonner had been investing in Christopher P. Higgins' Missoula National Bank, the oldest Bank Charter in Montana, since 1881.
 When Higgins was forced to resign as bank president in 1888, the next two presidents also resigned after five and six months respectively.
 Marcus Daly then became president with Hammond as vice president and Keith as Cashier.

 Hammond became president of the bank in 1893 and renamed it the First National Bank of Missoula.
 Keith became vice president and the chief executive in charge of its affairs until 1910.

 In February, 1910, Keith became the first president of the reorganized Missoula Trust & Savings Bank.
 He simultaneously served as president of the First National Bank at Plains and a member of the Hammond Lumber Company of San Francisco.
 Additionally, Keith held business interests in Spokane, Washington, was secretary of the South Missoula Land Company, vice president of the Missoula Real Estate Association, and was a member of the school board, library board, Mason, and the Elks.